 The TRiO Student Support Services program is a federally funded retention and graduation program that serves 200 students who are either income-eligible, first-generation university students, and/or with a diagnosed and documented disability.
-Applications and detailed program information are available in the TRiO Student Support Services Office in room 225 of the Administration Building or at www.uiw.edu/trio.
+Applications and detailed program information are available in the TRiO Student Support Services Office or visit our website at www.uiw.edu/trio.